 The next step requires raising the capital you need to get started.
 That can’t happen until you understand your startup costs:

 If you have the funding, you can move onto the next step.
 Otherwise, you’ll need to raise capital from some combination of family, friends, loans, investors, and even crowdfunding campaigns.
-In all cases, having a written business plan can will help make the pitch for funding easier and faster.
+In all cases, having a written boutique business plan can help make the pitch for funding easier and faster.

 Based on your audience research, you should have a good idea for the name, color scheme, and style of your budding brand.
 For many boutique owners, this is the most enjoyable step.

 With a physical boutique, finding the right location is critical.
 You want a spot that is affordable and receives plenty of traffic from your target market.
-If you are launching an online boutique, your website is your storefront – provided that it also supports digital galleries, online ordering capabilities, and a shopping cart.
+If you are launching an online boutique, your website is your storefront–provided that it also supports digital galleries, online ordering capabilities, and a shopping cart.

 The next step involves sourcing inventory from suppliers and wholesalers.
 Alternatively, you can design your clothing – provided you have the skills and materials to do so.
 Either way, procurement costs help to determine what you can charge.
 You need enough money coming in to partially recover your startup costs and fully cover ongoing expenses.